SQL tuning is the attempt to diagnose and repair SQL statements that fail to meet a performance standard.

 Drops indexes that have not been used in a long time.

-DBMS_AUTO_INDEX package to report on the automatic task and configure settings such as how long to retain unused indexes.
+DBMS_AUTO_INDEX to report on the automatic indexing task, configure settings such as how long to retain unused indexes, and drop indexes.

 Oracle Database Administrator’s Guide to learn more about automatic indexing